Fault Tolerant Quantum Error Mitigation: Proof of Theorem

 \section{Proof of Theorem \ref{thm:thresholdFTQEM}}

-First, we introduce a fault tolerant implementation of the logical Hadamard gate for the repetition code.
-This is shown in Fig. \ref{fig:Hft} and its relationship to the magic state gadget introduced in \cite{Zhou_2000MethodForQuantLogicGateConst} is provided in Fig.~\ref{fig:HftTelepInit}.
-A similar implementation is provided in \cite{Guilland_2019RepCatQubitsForFTQC}.
-We can see that the two are equivalent by commuting the H that lies outside the dashed box in Fig.~\ref{fig:HftTelepInit} backwards.
-The dashed box in \ref{fig:Hft} is the logical Hadamard ancilla and can be prepared offline.
-Since the operations outside the Hadamard ancilla are transversal, it is not hard to see that a single failure in their components results in at most one physical error in the top logical qubit.
-The $M_x$ measurement can be performed fault-tolerantly by fault-tolerantly measuring the X observable.

-\begin{proof} Let $a$ denote the unencoded payload circuit, $t$ be the number of transversal gates in $a$, $h$ be the number of Hadamard gates in $a$, and $p$ be the probability of failure of a physical component.
-We assume that the offline logical Hadamard ancilla has a logical failure rate of $O(p^d)$.
+\begin{proof} We restrict the operations to elements of $\mathcal{T}=$\{P$_0$, X, S, T, CX, CCX\}.
+Let $a$ denote the unencoded payload circuit, $t$ be the number of gates acting on $a$, and $p$ be the probability of failure of a physical component.
+Since the gates are transversal, to obtain a logical error, at least $d$ gates must fail out of $td$.

-Looking at Fig.~\ref{fig:Hft}, we can count the possible failure spots.
-To obtain a logical error, at least $d$ gates must fail out of $cd$, where $c=t+3h$, or at least one logical Hadamard ancilla fails out of $h$.
 Thus, the logical error rate is upper bounded by

 We must divide by the post-selection probability to make a valid comparison.
 The post selection probability is at least the probability of no error

 Setting the ratio to less than an arbitrarily small value $\epsilon$, we have